flaviojosefo/MatrixProjection/README.md

 # MatrixProjection
-A 3D Engine running on the Windows Console.
+A 3D Engine displaying objects on the Windows Console.